Interactions of Grid-Forming Power Converters and Synchronous Machines: Introduction

-Several grid-forming control strategies have been proposed in recent years \cite{tayyebi_grid-forming_2018}. \emph{Droop control} mimics the speed droop mechanism present in SMs and is a widely accepted baseline solution \cite{chandorkar_control_1993,simpson-porco_synchronization_2013,johnson_comparison_2017}.
-As a natural further step, emulation of SM dynamics and control led to so-called \emph{virtual synchronous machine} (VSM) strategies \cite{darco_virtual_2013,bevrani_virtual_2014,zhong_synchronverters:_2011,synchronverter2014}.
-Recently, \emph{matching} control strategies that exploit structural similarities of converters and synchronous machine and \emph{match} their dynamic behavior have been proposed \cite{cvetkovic_modeling_2015,Linbin2017,arghir_grid-forming_2017,curi_control_2017}.
-In contrast, virtual oscillator control (VOC) uses GFCs to mimic the synchronizing behavior of Li\'enard-type oscillators and can globally synchronize a converter-based power system~\cite{johnson_oscillator-based_2014,sinha_uncovering_2017}.
+Several grid-forming control strategies have been proposed in recent years \cite{tayyebi_grid-forming_2018}. \emph{Droop control} mimics the speed droop mechanism present in SMs and is a widely accepted baseline solution \cite{chandorkar_control_1993}.
+As a natural further step, the emulation of SM dynamics and control led to so-called \emph{virtual synchronous machine} (VSM) strategies \cite{darco_virtual_2013,zhong_synchronverters:_2011,synchronverter2014}.
+Recently, \emph{matching} control strategies that exploit structural similarities of converters and synchronous machine and \emph{match} their dynamic behavior have been proposed \cite{cvetkovic_modeling_2015,arghir_grid-forming_2017,curi_control_2017,Catalin2019}.
+In contrast, virtual oscillator control (VOC) uses GFCs to mimic the synchronizing behavior of Li\'enard-type oscillators and can globally synchronize a converter-based power system~\cite{sinha_uncovering_2017}.
 However, the nominal power injection of VOC cannot be specified.
-This limitation is overcome by \emph{dispatchable virtual oscillator control} (dVOC) \cite{colombino_global_2017,gros_effect_2018,SG-SI-BJ-MC-DG-FD:18} that ensures synchronization to a pre-specified operating point that satisfies the AC power flow equations.
-Lastly, communication based strategies underpinned by IoT/ICT utilization have been proposed \cite{etemadi_decentralized_2012}.
-In this manuscript, we restrict our focus to decentralized techniques (i.e., only requiring infrequent communication for dispatch) that are resilient to communication failures and compatible with today's power system operation.
+This limitation is overcome by \emph{dispatchable virtual oscillator control} (dVOC) \cite{colombino_global_2017,gros_effect_2018,SG-SI-BJ-MC-DG-FD:18} that ensures synchronization to a pre-specified operating point that satisfies the ac power flow equations.